EPiCS/soundgates/tutorials/editormanual/index.md

    If you then export the component and place it in the patch instead of the two atomic components, the patch may look like this:

    ![New Composite in Patch](http://pc2.github.io/pg-soundgates/assets/images/19_patch_with_composite.png)

+##Using of the component "WavePlayer" and the folder "samples"